anhduc97hn/anhduc97hn/README.md

 - 🌱 I graduated with a bachelor degree of banking and investment from a top business school in my country.
 - 😻 I recently took a full-stack web development course and I'm proud to share with you my graduation project **Mentor Match** which is pinned in my repo.
-- ⚡ I’m switching my career and looking for entry level opportunities in web development.
+- ⚡ I’m intersted in building user-friendly and meaningful web applications.

 ## Languages and Tools: